hanacaraka/TickyBot-Slack-Landing-Page/README.txt

 Click a button which scrolls you back to the top of the page.
 Implement every other section of the page.
 Create your own solution without looking at the page source for the site you are cloning.
-You can find the Tickybot image assets of this repo.
+You can find the Tickybot image assets in this repo.

 Key Concepts to Learn:
 HTML/CSS layout